60 Main St.

 That's ok!
 We're here to try to answer them.
 Email Caroline at firstname.lastname@example.org or stop in to the library and any of our librarians would be happy to help.

 If you've been in to the library recently, you'll have noticed things are on the move!
-Apologies for the chaos, but we promise it is temporary.
-Thanks to the incredible efforts of Toby and Missy (lots of heavy lifting!), we're definitely making progress towards our goals to make the collection much more accessible and easier to browse than it has been.
+Apologies for the chaos, but we have been hard at work to make the collection much more accessible and easier to browse than it has been.
+Thanks to the incredible efforts of Toby and Missy (lots of heavy lifting!), we are thrilled to announce that essentially all of the books are in their new homes!